Liouville type theorems on manifolds with nonnegative curvature and strictly convex boundary

-where the parameters $\lambda $ and $q$ are always assumed to satisfy $ \lambda >0$ and $1<q\leq \frac{n}{n-2}$.
-If $\lambda \leq \frac{1}{q-1}$, then $u$ must be constant unless $q=\frac{n}{n-2}$, $M$ is isometric to $ \overline{\mathbb{B}^{n}}\subset \mathbb{R}^{n}$ and $u$ corresponds to
+where the parameters $\lambda$ and $q$ are always assumed to satisfy $\lambda>0$ and $1<q\leq\frac{n}{n-2}$.
+If $\lambda\leq\frac{1}{q-1}$, then $u$ must be constant unless $q=\frac{n}{n-2}$, $M$ is isometric to $\overline{\mathbb{B}^{n}}\subset\mathbb{R}^{n}$ and $u$ corresponds to

-for some $a\in \mathbb{B}^{n}$. \end{conjecture}
+for some $a\in\mathbb{B}^{n}$. \end{conjecture}

 This conjecture, if true, would have very interesting geometric consequences.
 We refer the readers to \cite{W2} for further discussion.
-In this paper we will prove some special cases of the conjecture.
+In this paper we will verify the conjecture in some special cases.

-\begin{theorem} Let $\left( M^{n},g\right) $ be a smooth compact Riemannian manifold with nonnegative sectional curvature and the second fundamental form of the boundary $\Pi \geq 1$.
-Then the only positive solution to (\ref {Eq}) is constant if $\lambda \leq \frac{1}{q-1}$, provided $2\leq n\leq 8$ and $1<q\leq \frac{4n}{5n-9}$. \end{theorem}
+\begin{theorem} Let $\left( M^{n},g\right) $ be a smooth compact Riemannian manifold with nonnegative sectional curvature and the second fundamental form of the boundary $\Pi\geq1$.
+Then the only positive solution to (\ref{Eq}) is constant if $\lambda\leq\frac{1}{q-1}$, provided $2\leq n\leq8$ and $1<q\leq\frac{4n}{5n-9}$. \end{theorem}

-Although this result requires the stronger assumption on the sectional curvature and severe restriction on the dimension and the exponent, it does yield the conjectured sharp range for $\lambda $.
-This is a delicate issue as illustrated by the followng result on the model space $\overline{\mathbb{B }^{n}}$.
+Although this result requires the stronger assumption on the sectional curvature and severe restriction on the dimension and the exponent, it does yield the conjectured sharp range for $\lambda$.
+This is a delicate issue as illustrated by the followng result on the model space $\overline {\mathbb{B}^{n}}$.

-\begin{proposition} If $1<q<\frac{n}{n-2}$ and $\lambda \left( q-1\right) >1$ then the equation
+\begin{proposition} If $1<q<\frac{n}{n-2}$ and $\lambda\left( q-1\right) >1$ then the equation

 admits a positive, nonconstant solution. \end{proposition}